 The doctoral program at Bucerius Law School is a structured process of promoting young scholars.
 The professors at the Law School judiciously accompany and promote the doctoral and post-doctoral projects they supervise.
 The Law School creates an academic climate that goes beyond professional training for young talent.

 Private sponsorship is a sign of social trust.
 Winning and cultivating it is part of Bucerius Law School's self-image.
 The ZEIT-Stiftung Bucerius accompanies Bucerius Law School as founder, sole shareholder and largest sponsor, while preserving the Law School’s academic autonomy.
 Together, the Law School and the ZEIT-Stiftung promote research and teaching, all against a backdrop of their awareness of their social obligation to support a liberal and open civil society.

 This mission statement was drawn up by members of the Law School and approvingly acknowledged by the Board of Trustees and the Supervisory Board of the Bucerius Law School.
-It was adopted by Bucerius Law School’s Senate on July 5, 2006.
+It was adopted by Bucerius Law School’s Senate on December 1, 2021.